 b.
-To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: Note: The Lead Agency is to choose at least one of the following:
+To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: (Note: The Lead Agency is to choose at least one of the following):

-[] i.
+i.
 Paying based on a child's enrollment rather than attendance.
-Describe the policy or procedure.

-[] ii.
+ii.
 Providing full payment if a child attends at least 85 percent of the authorized time.
-Describe the policy or procedure.

-[x] iii.
+iii.
 Providing full payment if a child is absent for five or fewer days in a month.
-Describe the policy or procedure.